The Fascinating Microbiome

 What You Eat Matters

-Studies also tell us that the microbiota of someone who eats a vegetarian diet differs from someone eating a diet high in animal products.
+Studies also tell us that the microbiota of someone who eats a vegetarian diet, or one high in whole grains, differs from someone eating a diet high in animal products.

 As you can see, there are plenty of ways you can change the community of bacteria living in your gut.
 The way you eat, where you choose to live, and even the types and frequency of medications you take can all impact your gut microbiota, and ultimately your overall health.